aadityasaraiya/aadityasaraiya.github.io/_posts/2018-08-08- Kinect Fusion for 3-D reconstruction_part_2.md

 + Using the depth frames with **estimated camera poses**, we build a **dense surface model** of the environment.

+The following image shows the depiction of the tracking problem.

 ![Depiction of the tracking problem](/images/6_8_2018/depict_tracking.png)

 + Using this **dense surface model**, we estimate the **current camera poses** in a better way by aligning the incoming depth frames with the previously obtained dense surface model.